Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Alaska has a knack for novelty.
 Few places, though, take it to the degree this town in southcentral Alaska does.
 In Whittier, everyone lives in one big apartment building.
 Put Whittier on your bucket list if you’re into interesting and quirky destinations.

-Whitter also serves as a port for the Alaska Marine Highway System.
+Whittier also serves as a port for the Alaska Marine Highway System.
 The town is a great jumping-off point for exploring Prince William Sound.
-Glacier-viewing cruises also depart from here.
+Glacier-viewing cruises also depart from the port here.

 Point Barrow